cdozdil/OptiScaler/Config.md

 # Configuration
-This document will try to explain the `nvngx.ini` and in-game menu settings as much as possible.
-Shortcut key for opening menu is **HOME**
+This document will try to explain the `nvngx.ini` and in-game menu (shortcut key for opening menu is **HOME**) settings as much as possible.

 ![in-game menu](images/ingame_menu.png)